Pentagon (South Korean band): 2020: Universe: The Black Hall, Road to Kingdom, Yan An's return, Universe: The History, We:th and "Eternal Flame"

 On February 12, Pentagon released their first full album, Universe: The Black Hall with the lead single "Dr. Bebe".
 The group continued to promote as eight as Yan An did not participate in the promotions.
-Their first studio album features 11 tracks that were co-written or feature lyrics by members Jinho, Hui, Wooseok, Kino, and Yuto.
+Their first studio album features 11 tracks that were co-written or featured lyrics by members Jinho, Hui, Wooseok, Kino, and Yuto.
 The music video was brought forward to midnight KST on February 12 due to the overwhelming response.
 Pentagon continued their promotion activities with follow-up song "Shower of Rain" starting March 12, on MCountdown.

 On March 5, Pentagon collaborated with Japanese rock music icon Glay in "I'm Loving You" as a part of Glay's 25th anniversary album Review II-Best of Glay.
 The song was described as a genre-bending song of an upbeat Latin-inspired dance-pop song with a killer electronic breakdown.

 Pentagon participated in Mnet's reality television competition Road to Kingdom, which aired from April to June.
-For first performances - Song of King, the group performed Hui's arrangement of Block B's "Very Good" with reimagined Mad Max concept.
+For the first round Song of King, the group performed Hui's arrangement of Block B's "Very Good" with reimagined Mad Max concept.
 They were ranked second in the first contest rankings.
-For the second round with the theme of 'My Song', Pentagon chose "Shine + Spring Snow" (빛나리+봄눈) as songs that best capture their team's story.
+For the second round with the theme of 'My Song', Pentagon chose "Shine + Spring Snow" (빛나리+봄눈) as songs that best captured their team's story.

 It was the last time Pentagon would perform together before the eldest member Jinho enlisted for his mandatory military service as an active duty soldier on May 11, 2020.
 When the song transitioned from "Shine" to "Spring Snow", a video message made by members except Jinho played, containing their sincere feelings toward Jinho.
 They were placed third in the first elimination round.
 Pentagon and ONF took first place in the collaboration stage of the first round on the 3rd round, performing a reinterpretation of Blackpink's "Kill This Love", and second round, Pentagon performed Monsta X's "Follow" with a Pharaoh theme.
 On June 12, the group released a new song "Basquiat" for the program's finale, and finished in third place overall.

-In September, the song "Humph" which was released on July 17, 2019, become a hot topic on social media and internet communities.
-Korean Netizen opined "the song that is perfect for the COVID-19 pandemic situation.
-The lyrics "Do not cross the line Stop / No access to there are no access / Oh you have crossed the line right now / Oh, please keep it", the youthful melody and cute choreography of the song is good to use in a campaign to encourage social distancing."
+In September, the song "Humph" which was released on July 17, 2019, became a hot topic on social media and internet communities.
+Korean netizens opined "the song is perfect for the COVID-19 pandemic situation.
+The lyrics 'Do not cross the line Stop / No access to there are no access / Oh you have crossed the line right now / Oh, please keep it', the youthful melody and cute choreography of the song is good to use in a campaign to encourage social distancing."
 This song became popular in memes and MV views increased accordingly.

 Pentagon with Ten Asia's Top Ten Award on September 1, 2020.